weiwenhao/parker/README.md

 run()
 ```

-Navigate to the working directory and execute `parser python`.
+Navigate to the working directory and execute `parker python`.
 You'll get a `pythond` file, which is the packaged executable.
 Transfer it to the target machine and run.

 ```
 ------------------------------------------------------------------------ Stage 1